Countess-of-Chester-Hospital-NHS-FT/Combine-CSV-Files-Python/README.md

-# Combine Excel Files Python
+# Combine CSV Files Python

 ### Status
-This project is currently work in progress
+This contains materials for a training session

 ### About the project
-Concatenate waitlist MDS submissions from multiple csvs for import into warehouse

-Link to any refereneces / publications

-Note: Only public or dummy data are shared in this repository
+Session aim is to learn how to select specific files from a folder and combine into a single dataframe.
+All files contain dummy data.

 ### Project Structure

-* The main code is found in the root of the repo
+* The main code is contained in the root in examples 1 and 2
-* Any notes which may be helpful

 ### Built with
-List of R / python versions and packages or if these are captured in a requirements file

-### Outputs
-If not already described.
+Should work in anaconda base environment.

 ### Contributing
 Contributions and identification of issues are welcomed.